Society of Physics Students - Join

 Any physics student can join the UNH Society of Physics Students for free!
 You do not need to be a pure physics BS major, you just need to be a student who specializes in physics on some level.
 For example, people trying to get BAs in physics, or minors, or dual degrees, etc. can join.

-To join simply just start coming to SPS meetings or events.
-The meetings are held every Tuesday from 1:30-2:00pm in the Undergraduate Physics Lounge (room 339 of DeMeritt).
+To join the local chapter simply just start coming to SPS meetings or events.
+The meetings are held every Thursday from 1:15-2:00pm in the Mezzanine on the third floor of DeMeritt Hall.
 Also, check SPS Events page for scheduled events.

-If you want to join our email list, simply email our president, Josh, at email@example.com and he'll show you how to join.
+If you want to join our email list, simply email our Co-presidents Stacey Karthas or Jonathan Wurtz.
 As a part of the SPS email list you will receive notifications of SPS meetings and other activities.

 Note: Even if you aren't an official member with the national group, that does not prevent you from being a part of the UNH chapter of SPS.